 In other words, those who cause damage will pay more for RCA insurance and those who do not cause any damage will be rewarded by getting a discount for the RCA premium.

 As of August 1st, 2017, according to ASF Norm 20/2017, a new bonus-malus system was added.
 The bonus-malus system consists of the basic category B0, 8 bonus classes, and 8 malus classes; class B0 is assigned to a new insured with no insurance history.
-The reduction or increase established according to the bonus-malus system is applied to the rates charged by the RCA insurer when the potential insured signs the RCA contract, in effect since the RCA contract is signed.
-Each separate class corresponds to a certain percentage reduction or increase in the premium rate for RCA insurance according to the table below:
+The bonus-malus system adjusts the rates charged by the RCA insurer.
+This applies when the insured signs the RCA contract.
+The adjustment is in effect from the moment the RCA contract is signed.
+Each class corresponds to a specific percentage change in the premium rate.
+The percentage can either reduce or increase the RCA insurance premium.
+The table below outlines these changes:

 It provides the determination of RCA insurance premium rates depending on the insured’s history regarding damages caused in a certain reference period.